When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Stella & Chewy’s makes a wonderful kitten kibble.
 The raw-coated, cage-free kibble is perfect for all kittens, especially for the more sensitive Sphynx.
 Cage-free chicken is the first ingredient.
 Raw-coated kibble has 65-70% animal protein.

-We love that this is a kibble designed especially for kittens and has DHA to support brain and eye development.
+We love that kibble is designed especially for kittens and has DHA to support brain and eye development.
 The recipe is fortified with fat and calories to support rapid kitten growth.
 The raw, freeze-dried coating makes this option irresistible to meat-seeking kittens.

 Acana First Feast High-Protein Kitten

 Acana First Feast High-Protein Kitten is a kitten-specific kibble formula made with 70% small prey ingredients.
 High in natural protein from deboned chicken, chicken meal, herring meal, chicken fat, whole herring, eggs, chicken organs, and more.
-This food is packed with meat protein.
+This food is high in meat protein.

 High in calories and protein to support that fast kitten growth.
 No corn, wheat, or soy.
 The recipe is all-natural and uses no artificial colors, flavors, or preservatives.
 Carefully sourced ingredients.